Want to get legal experience while in law school? Become a UBalt student.

 The Bob Parsons Veterans Advocacy Clinic

-- Want more information about student success at the UB School of Law?
+- Want more information about student success at the UBalt School of Law?
 Request more information or schedule a visit.